kolyanez/ADHD-Manager-Bot/README.md

 A Telegram bot designed to help people with ADHD manage their tasks, time, and daily activities.
 Built with LangChain and GPT-4, this bot provides a friendly, conversational interface for task management and productivity support.

+## Intallation
+To install the bot, you need to create AWS lambda, add layers, environment variables, and API endpoint and create a Telegram bot webhook

 ## Features
 ### 🎯 Task Management
 - Maintain and manage ToDo lists